debezium/debezium-design-documents/DDD-11.md

 * The metadata arrays need no cleanup.
   Lowering `eventCount` makes the trailing slots unreachable, and later appends overwrite them.
-* The value chunks are trimmed by finding the last retained event that carries values, skipping backward over any value-less events.
+* The payload chunks are trimmed by finding the last retained event that carries a payload, skipping backward over any events without one.
-  Every chunk after that event's chunk is dropped, and that event's chunk is reset so that its next write position is the byte immediately after the event's values.
+  Every chunk after that event's chunk is dropped, and that event's chunk is reset so that its next write position is the byte immediately after the event's payload.
-* If no retained event carries values, every chunk is dropped.
+* If no retained event carries a payload, every chunk is dropped.

 #### Metadata visitor